NakerTheFirst/Responsive-website/README.md

 - I follow CSS BEM methodology
 - A preference: added additional whitespace in `style.css` for extra clarity
 - Git commit name keywords I use across this and other projects: `Add`, `Fix`, `Update`, `Refactor`, `Merge`
-- Naturally the lack of coherence within animations is a serious design problem - however, I focused on implementation rather than the design here
+- Naturally the lack of coherence within animations is a serious design problem - however, I focused on implementation rather than the design

-## To-dos
-- Add fadeout animations on objects when entering first view breakpoint